I wouldn't expect time off work - pet bereavement

 Solicitor Hazel Jones of Which?
 Legal Service is an expert in wills, probate and Power of Attorney.
-She joined us at GNHQ in April 2012 to offer help and advice on how to make a will and deal with the stressful aftermath of loss.
+She joined us at GNHQ to answer your questions on making a will and dealing with the stressful aftermath of loss.

-A: As the main purpose of wills is to distribute the deceased's assets, there may be an argument to delay making a will until a person has assets to pass to intended beneficiaries.
-Having said that, a will is also useful to appoint guardians for minor children, ie those aged under 18, and also to express any strong wishes as to funeral arrangements, although these wishes are not legally binding but persuasive.
+A: As the main purpose of a will is to distribute the deceased's assets, there may be an argument to delay making a will until a person has assets to pass to intended beneficiaries.
+Having said that, a will is also useful to appoint guardians for minor children, i.e. those aged under 18, and also to express any strong wishes as to funeral arrangements, although these wishes are not legally binding but persuasive.

 People frequently makes wills after the birth of the first child or buying their first home.